JohnCoene/base-gior/README.md

 ## Changes

-Simply for convenience and for one to quickly get on the some files were already edited or added.
+Simply for convenience and for one to quickly get on with building the widget, some files were already edited or added.

 ### DESCRIPTION